dested/MultiplayerPathFindingEngine/docs/workflow.md

 			gw tells player gs to send in progress actions to reorg gs reorg gs executes actions appropriately
 			all new actions from player goto reorg gs

+gameserverclusters
+	one on each gameserver box
+	monitors how many game servers there are monitors healthcheck for game servers
+	can spin up a new game server instnace at the gw request

+gw can spin up a new game server box
+	calls api to provision a new box runs gameserver cluster
+	regular gsc procedure takes place